The Importance of Accreditation for Polygraph Examiners

 Accreditation formally recognizes that an individual or organization meets specific professional standards set by an authoritative body.
 For polygraph examiners, this recognition involves a detailed assessment of their knowledge, skills, and ethical practices.
 Accreditation protects the integrity of the profession and ensures the reliability of the results.

 The APA (American Polygraph Association) is the largest Polygraph Organization in the world.
-Their searchable database (one can search by city, state, zip code) is a quick way of finding a member.
-Clicking the name will usually provide additional information, click the image for the database:
+Their searchable database allows searching by city, state, or zip code, making it a quick way to find a member.
+Clicking the name will usually provide additional information.

-Many states also have Polygraph organizations that provide Continuing Education (usually in accordance with the national organizations).
-The Maryland database of private examiners is here:
+Many states also have Polygraph organizations that provide Continuing Education, usually in accordance with the national organizations.
+The Maryland database of private examiners can be accessed here:

 The Trust Factor: Building Confidence with Accreditation